JimCodified/linkextractor/step1/README.md

 # Link Extractor: Step 1

+*Note:* This version of the workshop skips Step 1 since we manually create the Dockerfile in Step 0.
+You can use this step to fast-forward if you want.

 A basic page scraping script that prints out all the hyper references of the given web page.

 ## Changes from the previous step